balabit/syslog-ng-incubator/modules/websocket/README.md

 ## Options explanation
 This section will explain the options

-`protocol`:          websocket protocol
+`mode`:              The mode of the destination.
+Only server mode and client mode are supported `protocol`:          websocket protocol
 `address`:           websocket server listening address `port`:              websocket server listening port